djotaku/adventofcode/README.md

       - 0.1% Shell
 - 2016
   - Third Problem Set Tackled (Oct 2021 - )
+  - Old languages for this set: Python, Ruby, Perl
-  - Originally solved with Python, Ruby, Perl, Haskell, and Go
+  - New languages for this set: Haskell and Go
   - 33 stars Collected so Far
   - 20221029 Reached 150 stars total for the repo
 - 2017
-  - Sixth Problem Set Tackled (TBD)
+  - Sixth Problem Set Tackled (Dec 2022 - )
+  - Old languages for this set: Python, Ruby, Perl, Haskell, Go
-  - Languages: Rust and Julia (“One hard one and one easy one”)
+  - New languages for this set: Rust and Julia (“One hard one and one easy one”)
+  - started before done with 2016 to try and get to 200 stars for the repo before the end of 2022.
 - 2020
     - First Year of Participation (1st attempt: Live Dec 2020; Trying to get all 50 stars: Sept 2021 -)
     - Solved with Python only during AoC